gregberge/svgr/README.md

 ## Node API usage

-SVGR can also be used programatically:
+SVGR can also be used programmatically:

 ```js
 import svgr from 'svgr'